 html5transformation with additional processing specific to the project website.

-Site output is built with Gradle using the settings in the site.gradle build file.
+Site output is built with Gradle using the settings in the site build task.
 The DITA Open Toolkit Gradle plugin is used with the Gradle dæmon and the

 --continuousbuild option to automatically regenerate the site output whenever documentation source files change.
 A staging environment provides a preview of generated site output via the

-Travis CI continuous integration automatically republishes the latest development version of the documentation on the project website whenever changes are pushed to the
+A continuous integration process based on GitHub Actions automatically republishes the latest development version of the documentation on the project website whenever changes are pushed to the